HARD ROCK STADIUM

 The Miami Dolphins’ home is in a dodgy part of town.
 It’s almost unbearably hot for the first half of the season.
 And it’s been home to meaningless pro football for the better part of two decades.
 But after the last round of renovations, it’s become a very good place to watch a game.

 In the last round of renovations, every seat was replaced with a wider, more comfortable one.
 The place was covered with a shade canopy that covers the entire seating bowl, leaving just the playing surface exposed.
 About 92% of all seats are in the shade; having sat in one of those in the 8%, it makes a difference!
-It’s the only NFL stadium with “uncomfortable” weather due to a heat issue rather than a cold issue.
+Even with the shade, it can be a tad toasty: it’s the only NFL stadium with “uncomfortable” weather due to a heat issue rather than a cold issue.

 There’s a lot of good to like.
 Many of the concessions have a South Florida mojo.
 There’s a branch of the LIV nightclub in the club seat area.
 A lot of public art surrounds the concourses.
 Statues pay homage to team’s great past.
 The large parking lot surrounding the stadium is largely grass to help mitigate the heat.
 There are even parking lot concessions where you can buy, among other things, fair-priced 6-packs if you run out during the tailgate.